Skip to main content

 domainstring'larkdb.net'The Lark server domain.

-transport'auto' | 'websocket' | 'webtransport''auto'Which transport protocol to use.
+transport'auto' | 'websocket' | 'webtransport''websocket'Which transport protocol to use.

 webtransportTimeoutnumber2000Milliseconds to wait for WebTransport before falling back to WebSocket.
+Only applies when transport is 'auto'.

 You must provide either anonymous: true or a token.
 If you pass both, the token takes priority.